For travellers, the place you stay can make or break your trip. Consider it carefully.

-How many times have you pinged your Airbnb host to ask about the wifi quality only to end up being stuck working from a public library?
+Let's be real.
+How many times have you asked your AirBnB host about wifi quality only to end up being stuck working from a public library?
 Or laying in a bed for 9 hours straight with your laptop because the "desk" is really a glorified bed-side table?

 Since Outsite locations are made for flexible professionals, wifi and a solid place to work are top priorities.
 A happy affect is that most others staying at Outsite are professionals looking for the same thing you are.
 You can probably guess at the collaborations, friendships, and projects that string from such as well.